 - Risk limits

-- Create value by optimising capital allocation and proposing appropriate risk response strategies
+- Create value by optimizing capital allocation and proposing appropriate risk response strategies

-- Assess and improve the risk culture within your organisation
+- Assess and improve the risk culture within your organization

 - Act as, or provide support to, your risk function including provision of a Chief Risk Officer (“CRO”)